segf00lt/gameoflife/README.md

 ## TODO

-- Allow command line input
+- Allow command line input of width, height, initial population density and maybe a seed
+- Render in opengl window, allow dynamic resizing of window and grid